East Side, West Side (1949 film): Plot

+Set shortly after the end of World War II, the film begins with a voiceover narration by New York socialite Jessie Bourne describing her connection to the city.
+She lives on fashionable Gramercy Park on the East Side of Manhattan.

-In 1946, New York socialite Jessie Bourne suspects her husband Brandon of infidelity.
+Jessie suspects her lawyer husband Brandon of infidelity.
 Years before, his affair with party girl Isabel Lorrison had nearly torpedoed the Bournes' marriage.
 Now, Isabel's back, escorted around town by tough-guy Alec Dawning, a man with a short temper.
-When he sees Isabel with Brandon, he decks the latter outside a ritzy nightclub.
-Unfortunately, the punch is recorded by a tabloid photographer, and Brandon is front-page news.
+When Dawning sees Isabel with Brandon, he decks Brandon outside a ritzy nightclub.
+The punch is recorded by a tabloid photographer, and Brandon is front-page news.

-In the meantime, Jessie becomes acquainted with Mark Dwyer, a former city cop and, more recently, a U.S. Army intelligence officer just returned from Italy.
-The two discover a mutual attraction, yet their relationship remains platonic.
+Jessie becomes acquainted with Mark Dwyer, a former cop and, more recently, a U.S. Army intelligence officer just returned from Italy.
+The two grew up in the same hardscrabble West Side neighborhood and have a mutual attraction, yet their relationship remains platonic.
 One afternoon, while Brandon is at work in his law office, Jessie asks Mark to drive her to a Washington Square apartment.
 He waits outside, unaware that the apartment is Isabel's and that Jessie has come to confront her over seeing Brandon.
 The meeting degenerates into a bitter quarrel, and a frustrated Jessie walks out.

-Later that afternoon, Brandon goes to Isabel's apartment, where he finds her dead body.
-He notifies the police and then leaves a message with wife Jessie to call him back—at Isabel's apartment.
+Later that afternoon, Brandon goes to Isabel's apartment, where he finds she had been killed.
+He notifies the police and then leaves a message with Jessie to call him back at Isabel's apartment.
 She does, and Brandon informs her of Isabel's fate.
-After the police arrive and investigate, they cast suspicion on Brandon.
-Then Jessie enters, accompanied by Dwyer, who turns out to be an old acquaintance of Lt.
-Jacobi, the detective in charge of the case.
+Police arrive and Brandon cooperates, but they are suspicious.
+Jessie arrives accompanied by Dwyer, who is an old colleague of the detective in charge of the case.
 Convinced that neither Jessie nor her husband killed Isabel, Dwyer sets out to discover who did.

-With only the clue of a broken fingernail found at the crime scene, former policeman Dwyer nabs the culprit, clearing both Mr. and Mrs. Bourne.
-At the story's conclusion, with her marriage destroyed and Dwyer called back to duty by the Army, Jessie is left to ponder her future.
+With only the clue of a broken fingernail found at the crime scene, Dwyer nabs the culprit, Alec Dawling's jealous girlfriend Felice, thereby clearing Jessie and Brandon.
+As the film ends, Brandon pleads to keep the marriage intact but Jessie has had enough and she walks out on him.